theiagen/public_health_bioinformatics/docs/workflows/data_import/create_terra_table.md

 #### Using the Terra data uploader

 ??? toggle "Click for more information"
     Once you have named your new collection, you will see the collection name directly above where you can drag-and-drop your data files, or on the same line as the Upload button.
-Right-click the collection name and select “Copy link address.”
+Right-click the collection name and select "Copy link address."
 Paste the copied link into the data_location_path variable, remembering to enclose it in quotes.

     !!! info "Note"
-        If you click “Next” after uploading your files, it will ask for a metadata TSV.
+        If you click "Next" after uploading your files, it will ask for a metadata TSV.
 You do not have to provide this, and can instead exit the window.
 Your data will still be uploaded.

     ![Data uploader](../../assets/create_terra_table/example1.png)